-In recent weeks, with all the press coverage about iOS 13, you may have heard how the new operating system impacts Near Field Communication (NFC), the contactless technology used for Apple Pay and other “tap and go” use cases.
-With the recent upgrade of Apple’s Core NFC framework and the release of iOS 13, it is possible to use an iPhone (iPhone models 7 and up) to read NFC tags and also write directly to tags and interact with them, so users can now enjoy the benefits NFC has to offer.
+In recent weeks, with all the press coverage about iOS 13, you may have heard how the new operating system impacts near field communication (NFC), the contactless technology used for Apple Pay and other “tap and go” use cases.
+With the recent upgrade of Apple’s Core NFC framework and the release of iOS 13, it is possible to use an iPhone (iPhone models 7 and up) to read NFC tags and also write directly to tags and interact with them.
+Now users can enjoy the benefits NFC has to offer.

 What you may not have heard is that iOS 13 has a similarly positive impact on contactless MIFARE product-based use cases, since MIFARE ICs are fully NFC-compliant.
 With iOS 13, iPhone users can take advantage of everything MIFARE has to offer.

 With the arrival of iOS 13 and its support for MIFARE products, it’s now possible to develop apps for iOS 13 that use the full feature set of MIFARE DESFire, MIFARE Plus and MIFARE Ultralight products.
 As a result, service providers can introduce a wide range of new features, such as smart cards that use the iPhone display to show remaining balance of a transit ticket, let a hotel guest personalize their room key or use a mobile ticket vending machine.